JamesAmato/cmb-ml/README.md

 - Download the science assets
   - These are available from the original sources and a mirror set up for this purpose
   - If you are not creating simulations, you only need one science asset: "COM_CMB_IQU-nilc_2048_R3.00_full.fits" (for the mask)
-  - Files can be downloaded manually from [Science Assets on Box](https://utdallas.box.com/v/cmb-ml-science-assets)
   - Scripts are available in the `get_data` folder, which will download all files.
     - [Download from original sources](./get_data/get_orig_science_assets.py)
     - [Download from Box](./get_data/get_box_science_assets.py) (Recommended)
-- Download the simulations
-  - Two sets are available
-    - The full set is IQU-512-1450
-    - A smaller set for demonstration and debugging is I-128-1450
-  - These can also be generated, as they are completely deterministic, given the same configurations
-  - Scripts are available for easier downloading of full datasets:
+  - Files can be downloaded manually from [Science Assets on Box](https://utdallas.box.com/v/cmb-ml-science-assets)

 # Run CMB-ML